 Steel-cut has a lower GI because they are the least processed.
 Rolled oats are a little higher because they’ve been partially cooked.
 Quick oats have been steamed and rolled into thinner pieces to cook quicker.
 This process increases their glycemic index.

 Although not typically a breakfast food, find out how brown rice compared in my article.

 Satiety is a term used to explain the feeling of being full and the loss of appetite which occurs after eating food.
 The satiety index is a scale showing how full a person feels after eating a certain food.

 The satiety index was developed in 1995 from a study which tested 38 foods.
 The foods were ranked how they satisfied a person’s hunger.
 Foods scoring under 100 are considered less filling and foods scoring above 100 are considered more filling 5.

 The table below shows the satiety scores of breakfast foods.

 Comparing the table above will help answer the question, does oatmeal keep you full longer than eggs?

 Oatmeal will keep you full longer than eggs due to its higher satiety index of 209%.
 Eggs have a satiety score of 150%.

 Of all the 38 total foods, oatmeal scored the fourth highest only beat by oranges, ling fish and boiled potatoes.
-Of the seven breakfast cereals with milk, oatmeal scored the best.
+Of the seven breakfast cereals with milk, it scored the best.